1B.1.4 – Violence Prevention

 Subpart C: Response LSC will take strong disciplinary action, up to and including discharge from State employment, against employees of LSC who are involved in the commission of work-related threats or acts of violence.

 LSC will support criminal prosecution of those who threaten or commit work-related violence against its employees, students, or visitors.

 Pursuant to Minnesota Statute 15.86, this policy does not create any civil liability on the part of the State of Minnesota.

 LSC will provide information and training for employees, students, and visitors to foster a work environment that is safe, respectful, proactive, and responsive to threats or acts of violence.

-- Staff Training: All employees will be provided with training in how to deal with workplace-related threats and acts of violence.
+Subpart A: Staff Training.
+All employees will be provided with training in how to deal with workplace-related threats and acts of violence.
 That training will focus on threat awareness; identifying, preventing, and de-escalating violence; appropriate responses to threats and acts of violence; and identification of resources which are available for use once a potential problem has been identified or an incident has occurred.
 Assessment of additional training needs for employees will be made upon request by the area supervisor, and appropriate training programs will be developed and presented.
 Other training and information that foster a positive work environment, such as stress reduction, conflict management, and confronting and dealing with unacceptable behavior, will be made available.